gillislab/Family_level_coexpression/Readme.txt

 Run time: This should take <10 minutes to install and run, as tested on a home gaming PC.

 Expected output: 4.42 concordant groups/discordant for family comparisons, and 2.98 concordant genes/discordant for genewise comparisons.

+Reproduction Instructions: To repeat for all pairs of species, download and align species data from SRA, and use the files in the folder Cross_species_module_comparison/Improving_signal file.
+Any extra files you need will be  at https://gillisweb.cshl.edu/CoCoBLAST/
+This should just be N-M files!